TF-gyro/ember-gyro/README.md

-ember-tribe
+ember-gyro
 ==============================================================================

-An addon that connects EmberJS to Tribe API.
+This addon provides interface for Tribe Framework's APIs and a front-end CMS app to manage it

-Tribe is a project management framework by Postcode - https://github.com/tribe-framework/tribe
+*Tribe is a project management framework by Postcode - https://github.com/tribe-framework/tribe*

 Compatibility
 ------------------------------------------------------------------------------